 An Icahn Lift is a rise in stock price associated with an investment by famed activist shareholder Carl Icahn.

 How Does the Icahn Lift Work?

-Carl Icahn was a corporate "raider" in the 1980s and made millions buying and selling companies.
-Later, he became more known as an activist shareholder -- a person who buys a substantial portion of a company's and then pressures management to take actions that are sometimes uncomfortable but ultimately in the best interest of the shareholders.
+Carl Icahn was a corporate 'raider' in the 1980s and made millions buying and selling companies.
+Later, he became more known as an activist shareholder -- a person who buys a substantial portion of a company's shares and then pressures management to take actions that are sometimes uncomfortable but ultimately in the best interest of the shareholders.